Contract Development Materials

 In 2019, after W.A.G.E.'s involvement in Decolonize This Place's Whitney Museum campaign , our interest in contracts grew to include standard exhibition and Non-Disclosure Agreements which constitute a little known structural barrier to artists collectively organizing, especially in the context of museums.
 Whether challenging labor relations or institutional governance, these agreements inhibit artists from self-organizing or withholding content from exhibitions.

-In summer 2020, we returned to The Artist Assistant's Work Agreement which had been developed in 2018 for WAGENCY, and embarked on building CONTRACTS , a new third arm of the W.A.G.E. platform focused on tools for the legal self-determination of art workers.
+In summer 2020, we returned to The Artist Assistant's Work Agreement which had been developed in 2018 for WAGENCY, and began developing a set of contracts for art and cultural workers, detailed below.

 Note: A large amount of written material was produced in the development of The Artist's Contract on Blockchain and will be made available in the future.